robinclart/orc/README.md

 `orc pr`

 Push the current branch.
 Create a file called PULL_REQUEST.
 Open the file in `$EDITOR`.
-Once the file is saved and the editor closed, create a PR with the content of the PULL_REQUEST file where the first line will be the title and add the `pr:review` label.
+Once the file is saved and the editor closed, create a PR with the content of the PULL_REQUEST file where the first line will be the title.
 Finally remove the PULL_REQUEST file.

+`orc push`

+Git push the current branch.

 `orc amend`

-Git push force the current branch or the branch associated with a given PR number if given.
+Git push force the current branch.

 `orc authors`